thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/exploring_ga_data.md

 <img width="470" alt="ga_data_q2_output" src="https://github.com/thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/assets/145547282/683031c0-6bb3-44f8-b3de-383c0c3049eb">

-- The bounce rates for the different sources vary widely.
+* The bounce rates for the different sources vary widely.
+* Search engines *(google, bing, yahoo, duckduckgo...)* have high bounce rate.
+It indicates users arriving from there are not finding what they are looking for or are not engaged effectively &rarr; Need optimize the landing pages to ensure they match search intent, and work on providing compelling and relevant content to keep visitors engaged.
-- Google, (direct), and youtube.com are the top sources of visits, but a significant portion of visitors from these sources are leaving the site without engaging further:
+* Google, (direct), and youtube.com are the top sources of visits, but a significant portion of visitors from these sources are leaving the site without engaging further:
-  - Google: Need optimize the landing pages to ensure they match search intent, and work on providing compelling and relevant content to keep visitors engaged.
-  - Direct: There might be UI/UX issues on the website &rarr; Collect user feedback to identify and address these issues.
+  * Direct: There might be UI/UX issues on the website &rarr; Collect user feedback to identify and address these issues.
-  - YouTube: Visitors arriving from YouTube might not be finding what they expect or are not encouraged to explore the site further &rarr; Opitimize the landing pages or creating more compelling CTA on the site.
+  * YouTube: Visitors arriving from YouTube might not be finding what they expect or are not encouraged to explore the site further &rarr; Opitimize the landing pages or creating more compelling CTA on the site.
-- Both reddit.com and mail.google.com have relatively high total visits and low bounce rates *(<30%)*, which indicates that these sources are performing well in terms of visitor engagement and retention:
+* Both reddit.com and mail.google.com have relatively high total visits and low bounce rates *(<30%)*, which indicates that these sources are performing well in terms of visitor engagement and retention:
-  -  Reddit: Paricipate actively in relevant subreddits, response to comments, and contribute positively to discussions related to the company's content.
+  *  Reddit: Paricipate actively in relevant subreddits, response to comments, and contribute positively to discussions related to the company's content.
+  *  Mail:
+      * Segment the email list.
+      * Personalize emails: Use the receipient's name, send personalized recommendations based on their past interactions with the website.
+      * Ensure that the content in emails is both relevant and valuable to the receipients: product recommendations, special offers, educational content...

 ---

-## 3. Revenue by traffic source by week, by month in June 2017.
+## 3. Revenue by traffic source by week, by month in June 2017

 **Steps:**